 - Collin County Sample Ballot

-This post will be updated with more election news, including Election Day polling places.
+This post has been updated with Election Day polling places.